 Policy objective: Meeting the housing and services needs of older adults and people with disabilities

 - Rents keep going up while incomes are fixed (rising only with social security inflation factors).
 Household income may also drop following the death of a spouse, resulting in diminished resources to pay rent.
-In 2015, the most recent year for which data is available, 1.85 million elderly renter households experienced worst case housing needs (compared with 2.9 million families with children), meaning they had very low incomes and paid more than one-half of their income for rent and/or lived in severely inadequate conditions.
+In 2015, the most recent year for which data is available, 1.85 million senior renter households experienced worst case housing needs (compared with 2.9 million families with children), meaning they had very low incomes and paid more than one-half of their income for rent and/or lived in severely inadequate conditions.

 - The overall share of the housing stock that is accessible to people with mobility limitations is small.
 According to one estimate, fewer than 4 percent of housing units qualify as “livable” for people who have moderate mobility problems, and even fewer are wheelchair accessible.
 These supply constraints amplify the affordability difficulties of older adults and people with disabilities who are on fixed incomes.

 - For those who own their homes, fixed-rate mortgages may have been paid off or payments may be small in today’s terms.
 However, home maintenance becomes more expensive for those who no longer can do it themselves and often gets neglected.
 People who have aged in place often become concentrated in particular neighborhoods as younger adults and families with children move away.
-The deferred maintenance of homes occupied by older people can have a negative effect not only on the safety and quality of life of individual homeowners but also on neighborhoods, as under-maintenance becomes visible.
+The deferred maintenance of homes occupied by older adults can have a negative effect not only on the safety and quality of life of individual homeowners but also on neighborhoods, as under-maintenance becomes visible.
 In addition, even homeowners that have paid off their mortgage may struggle to pay their property taxes.

 - Older adults and people with disabilities living on a fixed income may have limited resources to upgrade or replace their heating and cooling systems.
 Energy costs associated with older systems may contribute to affordability problems.
 When these systems fail to function normally, they can also result in serious health hazards as occupants are exposed to extreme temperatures or resort to unsafe methods of heating their homes.